Olivet Discourse: Mark Chapter 13

 In Mark 13:12-13, the Lord indicates that there is a complete breakdown of the family.
 Also the saints will be hated by all men because of their belief in Christ, and the maintenance of their testimony that they hold, Revelation 6:9.
 The essence of the family will be destroyed, and family member will betray another member’s faith in Christ.
 For those who endure to the end of the tribulation period, there will be great blessing for them, as shown in Daniel 12:12 and Revelation 20:4.

-Mark 13:14-18 describes the singular event that marks the midpoint of the seven years of tribulation; the erection of the image of the Antichrist in the holy place of the tribulation temple.
-This is the temple that will be fully functional for the sacrificial worship to God according to the law given to Moses, and is described in Revelation 11:1-2, and on this site for a discussion on these verses, Revelation 11, and the timelines for Revelation 11.
-Much as been described as well in the sections in the web site on Daniel 7, Daniel 9 and Daniel 9 timelines, and Daniel 11 through Daniel 12, with emphasis on the Daniel 12 timelines.
+Mark 13:14-18 describes the singular event that marks the midpoint of the seven years of tribulation; the erection of the Antichrist's image in the holy place of the tribulation temple.
+This is the temple that will be fully functional for the sacrificial worship to God according to the law given to Moses, and is described in Revelation 11:1-2, and on this site for a discussion on these verses, Revelation chapter 11, and the timelines for Revelation chapter 11.
+Much as been described as well in the sections in the web site on Daniel chapter 7, Daniel chapter 9 and Daniel chapter 9 timelines, and Daniel chapter 11 through Daniel chapter 12, with emphasis on the Daniel chapter 12 timelines.
 This will be a pivotal time in man's history on this earth, when satanic evil will run rampant throughout the world, resulting in catastrophic death and destruction.
 It is only because of the Lord's judgments that there will be an end to that madness, and all things will be restored during the millennial reign of the Lord Jesus Christ.

 For the Jews living in Jerusalem and in Israel, upon seeing or hearing of this desecration, they will finally understand what the Lord is referring to in these passages.
 They will accept that Daniel was indeed a prophet, and based on the prophecies in his book and among the other prophets in the Old Testament, they will turn completely toward the Lord and seek Him for their salvation.
 After this desecration, will come the desolation of the temple that will remain for the remainder of the tribulation period, until the final judgment of the Lord with the pouring out of the seventh and final bowl judgment, Revelation 16:17-21.

 The warning to all the Jews living in the land upon the initiation of this event is to flee immediately to the mountains.
-More is written about this in this site on Revelation 12 where the gathering point for all the evacuees is speculated to be the ancient city of Petra.
+More is written about this in this site on Revelation chapter 12 where the gathering point for all the evacuees is speculated to be the ancient city of Petra.
 The warning of the Lord is adamant.
 The people are to flee from the point they are when they learn of the desecration of the temple.
 They are not to return to their homes to get anything, but to flee to the mountains.
 There are three woes that the Lord addresses for those people at that time, for those women who are pregnant, the women who are nursing, and for all the people that it would not be winter when those days fall upon them.
+In Matthew 24:20, there is the additional concern that the flight would not also be on the Sabbath day.
 Nothing can compare in that day to any other time in man's history concerning the onslaught of terror and evil that will fall upon any of those who remain behind, and for those who continue to remain faithful to the Lord.
 This will be the time of great tribulation.
-See the accompanying timelines on the associated page on Mark 13 timelines.
+See the accompanying timelines on the associated page on Mark chapter 13 timelines.

 In Mark 13:21-23, the Lord repeats the warning, but this time to those living in those perilous times.
 The first warning was directed to those in Jesus's day and was repeated by the apostles to the church.
 In these passages, the repeated warning is directed to the tribulation saint concerning false Christ's, false teachings, and apostasies.
 The time will be so grave, with the subtle deceptions of Satan, the Antichrist and the false prophet who will perform many signs and wonders, that the temptation will be great to fall from the truth of the Lord Jesus Christ, Revelation 13:11-18.
 The comfort to the saints is that Jesus tells us to take heed, as He has foretold us all the things that we need to know to be prepared.